OttoChu/SenpaiSounds/README.md

 ## Acknowledgments
-This project make use of [FFmepg](https://www.ffmpeg.org/), a powerful multimedia framework that allows the handling of video, audio, and other media streams.
+This project make use of [FFmepg](https://www.ffmpeg.org/), a free, powerful, open-source software licensed under the [LGPL or GPL](https://ffmpeg.org/legal.html) multimedia framework that allows the handling of video, audio, and other media streams.
 Without FFmpeg, the audio processing and streaming functionalities of *SenpaiSounds* would not be possible.

-FFmpeg is a free, open-source software licensed under the [LGPL or GPL](https://ffmpeg.org/legal.html), depending on your usage, and is an essential component for many multimedia applications.

----